 I love speaking!
-Each year, I present keynote talks at about 50 conferences, trade shows, and companies.
-I also conduct onstage interviews and frequently serve as master of ceremonies for events.
-(I was the emcee for the last two years’ Technical Emmy Awards, for example, and the IBM’s 2014 Pulse convention.)
+Each year, I present keynote talks at about 25 conferences, trade shows, and companies.
+I also conduct onstage interviews, moderate panels, and frequently serve as master of ceremonies for events.
+I’ve been the emcee for the Technical Emmy Awards every year since 2013.

 Here are some of the talks I've presented recently.
 I'm always happy to adapt them to suit the occasion.
 Click on a title to learn more about the talk.

 Disruptive Tech: The Unrecognizable New World of Tech and Culture